Cramer-Wold AutoEncoder: Experiments

 \subsection{Qualitative tests}

-The quality of a generative model is typically evaluated by examining samples or interpolations.
+The quality of a generative model is typically evaluated by examining generated samples or by interpolating between samples in the hidden space.
 We present such a~comparison between CWAE with WAE-MMD in Figure~\ref{fig:celeb}.
-We follow the same procedure as in~\citep{tolstikhin2017wasserstein}.
+We follow the same procedure as in~\citet{tolstikhin2017wasserstein}.
 In particular, we use the same base neural architecture for both CWAE and WAE-MMD.
 We consider for each model (i) interpolation between two random examples from the test set (leftmost in Figure~\ref{fig:celeb}), (ii) reconstruction of a~random example from the test set (middle column in Figure~\ref{fig:celeb}), and finally a~sample reconstructed from a~random point sampled from the prior distribution (right column in Figure~\ref{fig:celeb}).
-The experiment shows that \emph{there are no perceptual differences between CWAE and WAE-MMD generative distribution.}
+The experiment shows that there are no perceptual differences between CWAE and WAE-MMD generative distribution.

 In the next experiment we qualitatively assess normality of the latent space.
-This will allow us to ensure that CWAE does not compromise on the normality of its latent distribution, which recall is part of the cost function for all the models except AE.
-We compare CWAE\footnote{Since~\eref{eq:pi} is valid for dimensions $D\geq 20$, to implement CWAE in 2-dimensional latent space we apply equality $\1F1(1/2,1,-s)= e^{-\frac{s}{2}} I_0\left(\frac{s}{2}\right)$ jointly with the approximate formula \cite[page 378]{abramowitz1964handbook} for the Bessel function of the first kind $I_0$, for more details see Appendix~\ref{ap:A}.} with AE, VAE, WAE and SWAE on the MNIST data with using 2-dimensional latent space and a~two dimensional Gaussian prior distribution.
+This will allow us to ensure that CWAE does not compromise on the normality of its latent distribution, which is a part of the cost function for all the models except AE.
+We compare CWAE\footnote{Since~\eref{eq:pi} is valid for dimensions $D\geq 20$, to implement CWAE in 2-dimensional latent space we apply equality $\1F1(1/2,1,-s)= e^{-\frac{s}{2}} I_0\left(\frac{s}{2}\right)$ jointly with the approximate formula~\citep[p.~378]{abramowitz1964handbook} for the Bessel function of the first kind $I_0$ .} with VAE, WAE and SWAE on the MNIST data with using 2-dimensional latent space and a~two dimensional Gaussian prior distribution.
 Results are reported in Figure~\ref{fig:latent2D}.
 As is readily visible, the latent distribution of CWAE is as close, or perhaps even closer, to the normal distribution than that of the other models.
-Furthermore, the AutoEncoder presented in the second figure is noticeably different from a Gaussian distribution, which is to be expected because it does not optimize for normality in contrast to the other models.

 To summarize, both in terms of perceptual quality and satisfying normality objective, CWAE matches WAE-MMD.
 The next section will provide more quantitative studies.